VicDeo/sway-icon-to-go/README.md

 - Allows usage of [Font Awesome](https://origin.fontawesome.com/icons?d=gallery) icons instead of app names

 ## Setup
 1. To support icons Font Awesome should be available on your system.
-In case it is not installed - use package manager to install it.
+In case it is not installed - use your favorite package manager to install it.
-You can use `fc-list | grep Awesome` or just `sway-icon-to-go awesome` to check the Font Awesome availability
+You can use `fc-list | grep Awesome` or just `sway-icon-to-go awesome` to check the Font Awesome availability on your system

 2. **configs** directory contains sample configuration files in yaml format These files should be placed either under `~/.i3` or `~/.config/i3` directory.
 `fa-icons.yaml` sets one-to-one mapping from icon name to UTF-8 code as set by Font Awesome.
-`app-icons.yaml` sets one-to-many mapping from icon name to app name A default `fa-icons.yaml` can be produced by executing `sway-icon-to-go parse > ~/.config/i3/fa-icons.yaml`
+`app-icons.yaml` sets one-to-many mapping from icon name to app name (lowercase) A default `fa-icons.yaml` can be produced by executing `sway-icon-to-go parse > ~/.config/i3/fa-icons.yaml`

-3. Just place the executable file anywhere and add this line to your i3 config:
+3. Just place the executable file anywhere and add this line to your sway config:
-`exec_always --no-startup-id sway-icon-to-go`
+`exec sway-icon-to-go`

 ## Command line parameters
 ```